tolitius/hubble/README.md

 > Updating for new Lisp language features has not been difficult, and there are currently no plans to convert any of the system to C or C++

+## How do I set all this up?

+Here are the [detailed instructions](https://www.dotkam.com/2017/01/10/hubble-space-mission-securely-configured/) on how to connect to and control the Hubble Telescope.

 ## License

 Copyright © 2016 tolitius